-COVID-19 has changed the construction industry forever.
-Scheduling, hiring, the types of projects investors choose to fund, and safety protocols while on and off site have all been affected.
+COVID-19 changed the construction industry forever.
+Scheduling, hiring, the types of projects investors choose to fund, and safety protocols while on and off-site have all been affected.
 Yet, all these changes do not immediately spell out trouble for the industry.
 In fact, they can lay the foundation for positive growth, if companies are willing to adapt.

 Let’s take a look at five of the biggest projected trends for 2021 to see how your company can evolve to thrive throughout these turbulent and uncertain times.

 More Protection for Construction Workers

 Increased health and safety measures on the job are a natural and perhaps obvious trend due to the pandemic.
 Companies are up-leveling their guidelines in accordance with state and/or federal regulations in order to stay in compliance.
 This includes greater cleanliness, improved sanitation practices as well as more protective gear for workers.

 However, COVID-19 isn’t the only threat construction companies are looking to thwart in the coming year.
 Many construction firms have started implementing robots to help them with their projects.
 Some workers are concerned that robots will replace their jobs entirely, but the influx of machines in the construction industry is often more about aiding workers than replacing them.

 On some sites, machines perform jobs like scaffolding construction and brick-laying – a trend that is likely to grow exponentially over time.
 This practice not only increases efficiency and cost-savings but also reduces worker injuries.

 In today’s world, if you can do a job remotely, it has a much greater chance of success and survival.
 Construction companies have pivoted toward more off-site practices that allow them to continue building during the pandemic without exposure.